 Approved calculators, marked in the approved fashion, will be on sale from:

-Approved calculators bought elsewhere will need to have the approved marking applied by
+Approved calculators bought elsewhere will need to have the approved marking applied by the Department.

 The Part III Mathematics and Physics examination papers are marked by Assessors (who are normally the course lecturers) appointed by the relevant department and these marks are relayed to the Part III Astrophysics Examiners who consider them in conjunction with the marks obtained on the project.